-These product lines include home backup smart battery generators, portable power stations, solar panels, a portable AC unit, and a smart home panel that allows your home to auto-switch to your EcoFlow stored power when the grid goes offline.
+These product lines include home backup smart battery generators, hybrid solar/gas generators, portable power stations, solar panels, a portable AC unit, and a smart home panel that allows your home to auto-switch to your EcoFlow stored power when the grid goes offline.

 Perhaps the most radical and game-changing product from Ecoflow, however, is the recently released ‘complete power kits‘.
 These are modular in design and can take you completely off-grid whether that be in a DIY converted camper van, your home, or a cabin in the wilderness.

 We love how most EcoFlow products can actually be used together, as a modular system of sorts.
 You can also see all your power sources within the EcoFlow App, an app that works more seamlessly (with more useful features) than some of the competitors’ apps.

 The EcoFlow app is a great way to quickly check how much power your devices are using, but also how much power your solar panels or mains hookup is pumping into your batteries.

 EcoFlow DELTA & RIVER Portable Power Stations